 Step 3: pour a one-quarter cup of coconut oil on top of the coloured water.

-Now, you will notice that different substance has a different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tend to float at the top.
+Now, you will notice that different substance has a different density, which means for the same volume different substances weigh differently, as they weigh differently heavier substances tend to settle at the bottom, like honey and lighter material like oil tends to float at the top.

 Let’s extend our experiment further for more liquids, this time, we will use several liquids with different specific gravities, use the table given below for reference.